 We’ve all been there: someone’s dominating the discussion in a meeting, or the discussion is getting off-track.
 What to do?
-Does the facilitator stop the dominating voices, or refocus the group?
+Does the team leader stop the dominating voices, or refocus the group?
 If not, do you sit there and put up with it?
 Chances are you’ve experienced both scenarios.
-As a facilitator, I see it these as two of my primary tasks: to rein in the dominators, to make sure that everyone has a chance to speak, and to keep the meeting on track towards its desired outcome.
-But ask yourself – is it only up to the facilitator to intervene?
+When I’m facilitating, I see it these as two of my primary tasks: to rein in the dominaters, to make sure that everyone has a chance to speak, and to keep the meeting on track towards its desired outcome.
+But ask yourself – is it only up to the facilitator or leader to intervene?
 What power, if any, do the participants have?

 - They exhibit concern for the benefit of the whole group.

 - They don’t come across as scolding or blaming.

 - They come from a place of curiosity, and checking if others in the group share our perception of what’s happening.

 - They come across as suggestions rather than dictating answers.

 Given those characteristics, here are some possible comments to help move the conversation forward:

 - I’m a little confused; I would find it helpful to know what the goal is for today.

 - I’d like some clarification – is there an agenda for us to follow?

 - I’m wondering if we could postpone some of these questions to the end?
 Or if they could be addressed offline?